HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 2. Video Editor Program

-This is the actual user interface used to browse the clips in the server clip bin, and also make edits to them in preparation for their compilation.
+The user interface used to browse the clips in the server clip bin, and also make edits to them in preparation for their compilation.
 This is a fairly simple process, for any one clip you have the option to keep or remove it; trim the start and end of it; change the volume.
 You can also upload an intro/outro/interval/general clip.
 There are also music options for the background music of each video.